jaSunny/MA-enriched-Health-Data/Readme.md

 # MA-enriched-Health-Data

-> This repo holds an enriched Health Data composed of multiple dataset publications enriched with profile data in close alginment with learned distributions.
+> This repo holds an enriched Health Data composed of multiple dataset publications enriched with profile data in close alignment with learned distributions.

 Nowadays, data processing becomes more and more common.
 To enable testing, evaluation and development of data driven applications, this repository holds a script to generate large scale and high dimensional data sets which are created in close alignment with public data sets esp. their data distribution.

 An examplary usage can be to evaluate new anonymization techniques which rely on non-anonymized data.
 Since nobody wants his PII data published, this fake but realistic data may be used to assess and evaluate such use cases.

+## Table of Contents
+- Composition
+  - CRM Attributes
+    - CRM Attributes
+    - Example Values
+  - Behavioral/Medical Attributes
+    - CRM Attributes
+    - Example Values
+    - Sources
+- Related Links & Other Datasets
+- Distributions
+  - Structural Overview
+  - Attribute Value Distributions

 ## Composition
 The following chapter shall briefly list and describe the include attributes for a single data record, including its source, type and distribution.
 All attributes shall be presented with examples.